splunk/public-o11y-docs/data-visualization/charts/data-resolution-and-rollups.rst

 Rollup functions are always applied to the data first and affect the data before Observability Cloud applies the analytics functions.

-.. note:: The "Average" rollup type and the "Mean" analytics function both calculate an average; they simply have different names.
+.. note:: The "Average" rollup type and the "Mean" analytics function both calculate an average; they have different names.

 When you interpret a chart that has both rollups and analytics functions: